Company Registration

 The Instruments and Exchange Board of India (SEBI) has put forth a proposal to broaden the scope of the Qualified Institutional Buyer (QIB) definition.
 This is intended to enhance the pool of prospective investors for debt instrument issuers and promote the debt market growth.
 SEBI has invited public feedback on these suggestions through May 29, 2023.
 The capital market regulator has suggested the proposed inclusion of specific investor categories in the Qualified Institutional Buyer (QIB) category.
 These categories include SEBI-regulated enterprises and multistate cooperatives with a net worth above INR 500 crores.

 The Central Board of Direct Taxes (CBDT) has put out recommended modifications to the assessment of share valuation for tax purposes as outlined in the Income Tax Act of 1961.
-The proposed modifications seek to incorporate the consideration of non-residents, implement novel approaches to valuation, and establish a safe harbour provision of 10 per cent.
+The proposed modifications seek to incorporate the consideration of non-residents, implement novel approaches to valuation, and establish a safe harbor provision of 10 per cent.
 The proposed revisions aim to enhance the efficiency of share valuation, offer explicit guidance for non-resident investors, and integrate essential protective measures.

 India is now in the process of formulating a draught for its forthcoming Foreign Direct Investment (FDI) policy pertaining to the space sector.
 This policy is expected to permit a maximum of 100 per cent FDI in this domain.
-The newly implemented policy would facilitate international investment in three specific categories of space-related endeavours:
+The newly implemented policy would facilitate international investment in three specific categories of space-related endeavors:

 1. The establishment and operation of satellites;